Dosage Form: capsule

 The 400-mg capsule shell also contains: gelatin, titanium dioxide, sodium lauryl sulfate (SLS), D&C Yellow 10, and FD&C Red 40.

-The imprinting ink contains shellac, propylene glycol, strong ammonia solution, black iron oxide, potassium hydroxide.
+The imprinting ink contains shellac, dehydrated alcohol, isopropyl alcohol, butyl alcohol, propylene glycol, strong ammonia solution, black iron oxide, potassium hydroxide.

 This Medication Guide has been approved by the U.S. Food and Drug Administration.

-All brands listed are the trademarks of their respective owners and are not trademarks of Method Pharmaceuticals, LLC.
+All brands listed are the trademarks of their respective owners.

 PRINCIPAL DISPLAY PANEL